andymeneely/squib/docs/dsl/csv.rst

   Column separator.
 One of the CSV custom options in Ruby.
 See next option below.

+quote_char
+  default: ``'"'``

+  Character used to quote strings that have a comma in them.
+One of the CSV custom options in Ruby.
+See next option below.

 CSV custom options in Ruby standard lib.
   All of the options in Ruby's std lib version of CSV are supported **except** ``headers`` is always ``true`` and ``converters`` is always set to ``:numeric``.
 See the `Ruby Docs <http://ruby-doc.org/stdlib-2.2.0/libdoc/csv/rdoc/CSV.html#method-c-new>`_ for information on the options.